silvenon/webpack-dash/README.md

 In Dash go to Preferences › Downloads › User Contributed.

+If you notice that the docset in Dash got outdated, feel free to send a PR to [Kapeli/Dash-User-Contributions](https://github.com/Kapeli/Dash-User-Contributions) using the docset you generate here.

 ## Development

 The script does its best to clean up the HTML, exclude empty records etc. If you notice a problem, please contribute!